nsurampu/Food-From-Home/README.md

 ### Screenshots

 #### NOTE
-The details shown in the screenshots are only for representational purposes and are completely random to protect privacy.</br></br>
+The details shown in the screenshots are only for representational purposes and are completely random.
+Details like locations and contact numbers have been hidden to prevent any un-related privacy intrusion.</br></br>

 ***Login Screen***
 <br>